bendemboski/frisky-girl-farm-api/README.md

 }
 ```

-When TravisCI deploys a successful master build it deploys it to the `prod`
+When GitHub actions deploys a successful master build it deploys it to the
-stage, so `ci/credentials.tar.enc` is an encryped tarball containing our
+`prod` stage, so the `GOOGLE_SHEETS_CONFIG` repository secret contains the
 `prod` deployment info.